bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

    To upgrade, if you have environment specific file, merge its content into the local file, then delete it.

 2. Config _smsServiceProvider_ is changed to _sms.provider_.
 3. SMS service provider specific settings defined in config _sms_ is changed to _sms.providerSettings_.
-The config object _sms_ now encapsulates all SMS configs - _provider_, _providerSettings_ and _broadcastPushNotificationThrottle_.
+The config object _sms_ now encapsulates all SMS configs - _provider_, _providerSettings_ and _throttle_.
 4. Legacy config _subscription.unsubscriptionEmailDomain_ is removed.
 If you have it defined in your file _/src/config.local.js_, replace with _inboundSmtpServer.domain_.
 5. Helm chart added Redis that requires authentication by default.
 Create a new password in _helm/values.local.yaml_ to facilitate upgrading